Mehrdad-Miri130/cms/README.md

 ## Client Main Folders

 1. core folder : contains utils and helpers and reusable hooks and types.
-2. components : contains all components that we use in project
+2. components : contains all components that we use in the project
-3. page : contains all routes that has a page in client
+3. page : contains all routes that have a page in the client
 4. assets : contain css file

 ## Client Main Components

 1. `MainRoute.tsx` : Manage project route system and contains private route that depends on user roles
 2. `Header.tsx` : Project Navbar
-3. `MainLayout.tsx` : Project Main layout that is same for all routes
+3. `MainLayout.tsx` : Project Main layout that is the same for all routes
 4. `MainPage.tsx` : Content of Route `/`
 5. `AdminPage.tsx` : Content of Route `/admin`
 6. `MyBlogPage.tsx` : Content of Route `/my-blog`